raceintospace/raceintospace/doc/manual/manual.md

 ### Ranger / Cosmos

 These are interplanetary flyby probes.
 They can be sent past the Moon or any of the planets as far out as Saturn.
 They normally need at least a Titan/Proton to push them out of Earth's gravity well.
-Sending these to the Moon is an excellent way to increase your lunar reconnaissance.
+Sending them to the Moon is an excellent way to increase your lunar reconnaissance.

 ### Surveyor / Luna